Camberley RFC

 Camberley Rugby Football Club is a sports club based in Camberley, Surrey.
-Camberley RFC mens 1st XV competes in Regional 1 South Central (level 5).
-The club also runs three other men's senior sides (2nd XV, Development XV and Vets) as well as Kids (Under 7's to Under 11's), Youth (Under 12's to Under 16's) and a women's section.
+Camberley RFC mens 1st XV competes in Regional 2 South Central (level 6).
+The club also runs Kids (Under 7's to Under 11's), Youth (Under 12's to Under 16's) and a women's section.

 History

 Camberley Rugby Football Club was founded in 1931 and played its first game at Watchetts Recreation Ground in October of that year.
 The club affiliated to the Surrey Rugby Union in 1933.
 Initially Camberley had use of the cricket pavilion as tenants of the cricket club, but constructed their own clubhouse in 1970.
 In March 1973, the first team won the Surrey Cup.

 When league rugby was introduced in 1987, the club was placed in London 2 South.